GLYNKNIGHT/Job-Tracking-App-Demo/README.md

 **Features I would like to add;**
 - Add sort feature to list the jobs by date, salary, or progress.
-- Make responsive for mobile.
+- Make responsive for mobile (In progress).